 Further plans for sensor data include incorporating data from the Array of Things [] project in Chicago, which will report measures such as air pollution and noise at a much higher resolution both temporally (every 30-60 seconds) and spatially (the sensors will be deployed throughout Chicago with densities ranging from one per square block to one per square kilometer).
 This data source will further illustrate the value of sensor data to municipal open datasets, enabling investigations such as the spatial and temporal characteristics of air quality in context of vehicle flow and weather, or the interrelationships between hyper local weather and crime.

 Local data refers to data aggregated at a regional (not individual) level containing variables that are relatively static over time, such as demographic data and local economic data.
-The University of Chicago implementation of Plenario incorporates a prototypical example of local data, which is data from the United States Census: every row in the Master Table is coded with its FIPS Census block ID, which allows for easy enhancement with open data from other sources tied to that Census block, Census tract, ZIP code, state, etc., all of which can be determined from the Census block ID.
+The University of Chicago implementation of Plenario incorporates a prototypical example of local data, which is data from the United States Census: every row in the Master Table is coded with its FIPS Census block ID, which allows for easy enhancement with open data from other sources tied to that Census block, Census tract, county, state, etc., all of which can be determined from the Census block ID.

 Components and AWS Implementation

 Plenario is built entirely from open source tools and is released under the MIT license.
-All code is in a Github repository [], making the platform easy to fork and clone.
+All code is in a GitHub repository [], making the platform easy to fork and clone.
 Source datasets remain under their original license; most are released under the MIT license or are unlicensed.

 The platform is built as a PostgreSQL and PostGIS geospatial relational database.
 SQL Alchemy [] is used as the object relational mapper with the GeoAlchemy 2 extension.
 The web application with API was developed using Flask [], with mapping capabilities provided by Leaflet [] and Open Street Map [].
 The ETL process uses Celery [] for logging, and Redis [] is available for caching support when high loads are anticipated.